asobrien/carlae/README.rst

 -------
 Carlae is released under the terms of the `MIT license`_.

 The MIT license is simple and very unrestrictive.
-See the `LICENSE.txt` file for the complete terms.
+See the `LICENSE <LICENSE.txt>`_ file for the complete terms.

 .. _Flask: http://flask.pocoo.org/